Tejas1546/tce_dev-ops/day 4/README.md

 docker run -td --name web-app -p 3002:3000 muralisocial123/cart-page-test:1.0

-# Exit container in detach mode:
+# To exit from a detached container:
 Ctrl + P + Q
 ```
-### Port Info (`-p` Flag)
+### Port Binding (`-p` flag)

-- Defines how to access the application from the browser.
-- Post port number:
-  - User choice (0-65534)
-  - Can be any number the user likes.
+- The `-p` flag binds a container port to a port on the host machine, making it accessible externally.

+- The port number can be chosen by the user, within the range of 0 to 65534.

 ---

 ## Detached Mode

-- **Daemon Container**
-- Runs the container in the background.
+- When a container runs in **detached mode**, it operates in the background as a daemon and doesn't occupy the terminal session.

 ---